tableau/embedding-playbook/pages/03_server_management_and_restapi.md

 1. [Query workbooks for user](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_workbooks_and_views.htm#query_workbooks_for_user) passing in the username of the user currently logged in to your application
 1. For each workbook returned: [Grab the Preview Image](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#query_view_with_preview)
 1. Populate the Table of Contents with links to pages that embed the workbooks, using the preview images.
 1. When the user clicks one of the links, they are brought to a page in your application that embeds the chosen dashboard.
-To avoid having to hard-code these embedding pages, you will likely create a dynamic web page that can be passed the workbook name and view name so that you can construct the url for the JavaScript API v2 or the Embedding API v3 to use.
+To avoid having to hard-code these embedding pages, you will likely create a dynamic web page that can be passed the workbook name and view name so that you can construct the url for the Embedding API v3 to use.
 The details of engineering that dynamic webpage depend on your web application and front-end framework.

 ## Publishing Workbooks